HumanDuck23/HumanDuck23/README.md

 ## Hi there!

 I'm *HumanDuck23*, and I code awesome things!

-My favorite languages include TypeScript, Kotlin and Go, but I use many other languages as well!
+- 💻 Favorite languages: JavaScript / TypeScript, Kotlin / Java and more!
+- 🦆 Interested in automation, networking and minecraft mods :D

+If you want to talk to me, my discord is \_Spqghett1#6969!

 ---